-Customers may find themselves in vulnerable situations at different times.
-This may result in customers having difficulties when dealing with their suppliers and network operators.
+Customers in vulnerable situations may have difficulties when dealing with their suppliers or network operator.
 These customers are entitled to additional protection.

-- If you are critically dependant on water for their medical needs, or
+- If you are critically dependent on water for your medical needs.